Minjk121/ECE4960/labs/lab5.md

 # Lab 5: Motor driver and open loop control

 The goal of the lab is to implement two dual motor drivers with the Artemis board and change from manual to open loop control.
-The car is controlled by pre-progammed series of moves.
+The car is designed to acheive a speed as a "fast robot" and controlled by pre-progammed series of moves.

 ## Prelab

+Two dual motor drivers are used with two inputs and outputs connected on each driver.
+These connections are made to control the robot "fast" enough with delivering enough current.
+By the same reasoning, it is recommended to power the Artemis and the motor drivers from separate batteries for the maximum current flow.
+The [schematics](https://cdn.sparkfun.com/assets/5/5/1/6/3/RedBoard-Artemis-Nano.pdf) indicates that some pins should not be connected by showing the functionality.
 Based on the [datasheet](https://www.ti.com/lit/ds/symlink/drv8833.pdf?HQS=dis-dk-null-digikeymode-dsf-pf-null-wwe&ts=1646971142340&ref_url=https%253A%252F%252Fcei-lab.github.io%252F), the wiring connections are planned as shown in the diagram below:
 ![sch](./img5/sch.jpg)

-##
+## Lab